 And if you are cultivating mindfulness, say, or patience, then you cultivate it in every part of your ‘work’ and your ‘life’, not just carve out 20 minutes for it each morning.

 Of course, if you neglect one part of your pond for too long, it will stagnate and even get scum on the surface.
+And sometimes dealing with all the elements feels more like drowning.
 So, you do need to have an eye on the different parts of your life, over time.
 But it is a great deal more flexible than striving for a daily balance, which can quickly degenerate into a frantic (and unsuccessful) juggling act.

 Just one pond.
 It works for me.